Kkrommm24/C_basic_final/README.md

 # C_basic_final
 Booking a hotel room

-This program generate a menu using BST and Linked List
+This program generates a menu using BST and Linked List

 You can choose the number corresponding to the following functions